machal/freestyle-grid/README.md

 **Common grids like [the Bootstrap's one](http://getbootstrap.com/css/#grid) are great for regular layout.
 But sometimes your page or UI component needs uncommon layout – 3, 5 or 11 grid columns.
 Then you need irregular grid.
 Freestyle grid.**

-Freestyle Grid is LESS layout module for fluid and responsive – but irregular – grid.
+Freestyle Grid is a tiny LESS layout module for fluid and responsive – but irregular – grid.
 Suitable for non-layout grids such as thumbnails.
 Great for fast prototyping.
 Based on the [Block Grid](http://foundation.zurb.com/docs/components/block_grid.html) from Foundation framework.

-## Table of Contents
+## Table of contents

 * [Installation](#installation)
 * [Examples](#examples)